Agrimonia pubescens Wallr.

 Origin - Native to U.S.

-Other info. - This is one of the four species of Agrimonia that occur in Missouri.
+Other info. - This is one of the more common of the four species of Agrimonia that occur in Missouri.
 While fruiting, this little plant is likely to be overlooked in the field.
 The fruits, however, attach to all clothing and will certainly be noticed when you get home.
 They are a bit of a pain to pull from your apparel.
 The small flowers are actually quite easy to notice as they add a splash of light to the dark forest floor.
+The plant is found throughout Missouri and most of the eastern half of the U.S., as well as parts of Canada.
+It is very similar in appearance to A. rostellata, but can be distinguished from that species by having only pubescence, and not glandularity, along the inflorescence axis.